Nargonath/cra-build-watch/README.md

 * `-b|--build-path`: expects either an absolute or relative path.
 If a relative path is given it will be prefixed by your project root path.
   * default: `yourProjectRoot/build`.
 * `--react-scripts-version`: expects the `react-scripts` version you are using in your project i.e `2.0.3`.
 If not given it will be implied from your package.json and if it cannot be implied the version `2.0.4` will be the default.
+Consider setting it if you ejected.
 * `-p|--public-path`: expects a relative URL where `/` is the root.
 If you serve your files using an external webserver this argument is to match with your web server configuration.
 More information can be found in [webpack configuration guide](https://webpack.js.org/configuration/output/#output-publicpath).
   * default: "".
 * `-v|--verbose`: display webpack build output.